FAMU—FSU College of Engineering

 The Aerodynamics/Aerospace Engineering graduate certificate program is offered by the Department of Mechanical Engineering (ME) while the Engineering Data Analytics and Systems Engineering Leadership graduate certificate programs are housed in the Department of Industrial and Manufacturing Engineering (IME).
 All applicants to the certificate program must be currently enrolled as a graduate student in good standing or be admitted as a graduate degree seeking student or graduate non-degree seeking student.
 In addition to the appropriate university application and acceptance, acceptance to the certificate program by way of a supplemental departmental application is required.
 Additional information can be found at https://eng.famu.fsu.edu/me/aerospace-engineering-aerodynamics-certificate for ME and at https://www.eng.famu.fsu.edu/ime for IME programs.

-- An earned Bachelor of Science degree in engineering or a closely allied field from an accredited institution of higher learning or a comparable degree from and international institution.
+- A Bachelor of Science degree in engineering or a closely allied field from an accredited institution of higher learning or a comparable degree from and international institution.

 - A grade point average (GPA) of 3.0 or better on a 4.0 scale on all work while registered as an upper-division student.